New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 FP&A Budgeting, forecasting, resourcing

 Next, you need to consider timing.
 More frequent doesn’t necessarily mean more valuable.
 A quick conversation with your stakeholders should help confirm whether a monthly, quarterly, or on-demand cadence makes the most sense.
-(Note: The suggested frequency is included for each example report listed in the following sections.)

 • Will viewers quickly recognize what is being measured?